Skip to content

 II.
 Format sample .hic data and .mergeStats.txt files

 Running AQuA-tools locally requires a specific folder and filename structure, described here.
-We’ll format the sample data to match those requirements for illustration purposes here.
-This formatting step is only relevant for using the local installation of AQuA-tools; to use these samples on Docker or Tinker, no renaming is necessary.
+We’ll format sample data to match those requirements for illustration purposes here.
+To use your own samples, use your sample paths and make sure your .hic and .txt files meet the formatting requirements.

 Terminal window